polarityio/pulsedive/README.md

 #### Regex to Ignore Domain and Subdomains

-The below Regex Blacklist will ignore the domain `google.com` and all of its subdomains.
+The below Ignored Domain Regex will ignore the domain `google.com` and all of its subdomains.

 ```
 ^(.*\.google\.com|google\.com)